-Paul Marquardt’s practice focuses on economic sanctions, anti-money laundering, foreign investment review and anticorruption issues.
+Paul Marquardt’s practice focuses on financial crimes and foreign investment review.

-He regularly advises sophisticated international clients regarding the application of U.S. sanctions and anti-money-laundering laws, as well as export control matters, interacting regularly with OFAC, FinCEN, the Department of State, the Bureau of Industry and Security, and other domestic and international regulators.
+He regularly advises international clients regarding the application of U.S. sanctions and anti-money-laundering laws, as well as in export control and anti-corruption matters, interacting regularly with OFAC, FinCEN, the U.S. Departments of Justice and State, the Bureau of Industry and Security, the World Bank, and other domestic and international regulators.
 His practice includes diligence, advisory, compliance, internal investigations, and enforcement matters.

-Paul also advises on a broad range of cross-border transactional matters, particularly in the private equity and financial sectors, including mergers and acquisitions, joint ventures and general corporate transactions.
-He has substantial public and private international law experience and has represented a number of governments and international organizations.
+He has advised on a broad range of cross-border transactional matters as well, particularly in the private equity and financial sectors, including mergers and acquisitions, joint ventures, and general corporate transactions.
+He has substantial public and private international law experience and has represented many governments and international organizations.

 Paul joined the firm in 1995 and became partner in 2003.
 From 1998 to 2002, he was resident in the Brussels office.

 Representative CFIUS Matters

 3M’s sale of its electronic offender monitoring business to Apax Partners.

 Aerostar and ASUR in Aerostar’s acquisition of majority control of San Juan.

 Alstom in its merger with Siemens’ mobility business.

 American Express in the formation of a global business travel joint venture with an investment group.